pinot-contrib/pinot-docs/README.md

 ### Companies using Pinot

-LinkedIn, where Pinot originated, currently has one of the largest Pinot deployments, powering more than 50+ user-facing applications (such as Viewed My Profile, Talent Analytics, Company Analytics, Ad Analytics and many more).
-At LinkedIn, Pinot also serves as the backend to visualize and monitor 10,000+ business metrics.

-Pinot also powers a wide variety of real time analytical use cases across several other big players, including Uber, Walmart, WePay, Factual, Weibo and more.
+Pinot powers a wide variety of real time analytical use cases across several big players, including LinkedIn, Uber, Walmart, WePay, Factual, Weibo and more.
 Find a detailed list of companies using Pinot [here](https://pinot.apache.org/who\_uses).​

 ## When should I use Pinot?